Rika Watanabe

-Rika Watanabe (渡辺 梨加, Watanabe Rika) is a former member of the female Japanese idol group Sakurazaka46.
-She also serves as a regular model for the female fashion magazine LARME since July 2017 and an exclusive model for the female fashion magazine Ray since November 2017.
-Like other members, Watanabe is represented by Sony Music Labels.
+Rika Watanabe (渡辺 梨加, Watanabe Rika) is a former member of the Japanese girl group Sakurazaka46.
+She also served as a regular model for the fashion magazine LARME and an exclusive model for the fashion magazine Ray.

 Biography

 Born on 16 May 1995 in Ibaraki Prefecture, Watanabe passed first generation member audition of Keyakizaka46 on August 21, 2015, and started her activities.

 On 6 May 2017, she made her runway debut at the fashion and music event GirlsAward 2017 SPRING ／ SUMMER, held at the Yoyogi National Gymnasium.
 She is also part of the subgroup Aozora to Marry (青空とMARRY) along with Risa Watanabe, Akane Moriya, Yūka Sugai and Manaka Shida.
 As part of the subunit, Watanabe made appearances in three songs: "Aozora Chigau" in "Sekai ni wa Ai Shika Nai", "Wareta Sumaho" in "Fukyōwaon, and "Namiuchigiwa o Hashiranai ka?" in "Kaze ni Fukarete mo".

 On 10 July 2017, LARME announced that she will be one of the magazine's regular model.

 On 16 November 2017, Ray announced that she will be one of the magazine's exclusive model.